Keith UrbanBorn 26 October 1967

 Keith Urban Biography (Wikipedia)

-Still signed to Capitol, Urban made his solo American debut in 1999 with the album Keith Urban.
+Still signed to Capitol, Urban made his solo American debut in 1999 with a second eponymous album.
 Certified platinum in the US, it produced his first number one on Hot Country Songs with "But for the Grace of God".
 "Somebody Like You", the first single from his second Capitol album, Golden Road (2002), was named by Billboard as the biggest country hit of the 2000s decade.
 The album's fourth single, "You'll Think of Me", featuring his nephew and Australian country artist Rory Gilliatte, earned him his first Grammy.
 2004's Be Here, his third American album, produced three more number 1 singles and became his highest-selling album, earning 4× Platinum certification.
 Love, Pain & the Whole Crazy Thing was released in 2006, containing "Once in a Lifetime" as well as his second Grammy song, "Stupid Boy".
-A greatest hits package entitled Greatest Hits: 18 Kids followed in late-2007.
+A greatest hits package entitled Greatest Hits: 18 Kids followed in late 2007.
 Defying Gravity and Get Closer were released on 31 March 2009 and 16 November 2010, respectively.
-In September 2013, he released a brand new album titled Fuse, which produced four more number ones on the newly introduced Country Airplay chart, two of which are duets—one with Miranda Lambert and the other with Eric Church.
+In September 2013, he released a brand new album titled Fuse, which produced four more number ones on the Country Airplay chart, two of which are duets—one with Miranda Lambert and the other with Eric Church.
 A new single, entitled "John Cougar, John Deere, John 3:16", was released in June 2015 as the lead-off single to his eighth American studio album, Ripcord.
 The album later produced the Country Airplay chart number one hits "Break on Me", "Wasted Time", and ...

 Keith Urban Tracks